Bachelor of ScienceManagement, Entrepreneurship, and Business Administration

 Corporate Faculty (MEBA)

-The program requires a total of 48-49 semester hours: 30 semester hours from the required Core courses 18-19 semester hours completed in one of the following concentrations: Individualized, Digital Health, Digital Marketing, Business Analytics, and Entrepreneurship.
+The program requires a total of 50-54 semester hours: a) 35 semester hours from the required Core courses; and b) 15-19 semester hours completed in one of the following concentrations: Business Analytics, Digital Health, Digital Marketing, Entrepreneurship, and Individualized.
 The semester hour value of each course appears in parenthesis ( ).

 The goal of this course is to introduce entrepreneurship concepts by providing insight into entrepreneurial processes-from finding and evaluating good business opportunities to new venture start-up and growth issues-and entrepreneurial behavior, a critical success factor in new venture creation.
 The student will learn how businesses are structured and study data from business operations.
 The student will analyze and evaluate business data to make decisions.
 The student will learn how to use spreadsheets for analysis to make informed decisions, use written communication to justify those decisions, and deliver oral presentations to communicate those decisions.